ianmagenta/SteamMarket-Analyzer/documentation/feature-packets/endpoints.md

 - "/search/:appId"
   - Displays statistics about a specific game.
 - "/about"
-  - Site explanation, personal info, and github link.
+  - Site explanation, personal info, and github link

 <!-- # Endpoints v1